no-hao/IsolationGame/README.md

 ## File Structure
 ```
 .
 ├── main.py                     # Entry point to start the game
+└──docs
+    ├── experiment1_data.xlsx   # Contains data from the experiments.
+    └── experiment_report.pdf   # Contains the report on the experiment.
 └──src
     ├── gui.py                  # Contains GUI implementation for the game
     ├── isolation.py            # Core game logic and rules
     └── player.py               # Contains player behavior and properties
     ```

 ## How to Play